How to paint a DIY Mountain Mural

 My Son’s Beloved Mountain Mural Makes a Comeback

 Part of making a house feel like a home for me is painting the rooms in colors that fit our family.
-Being 27 weeks pregnant, I’m also nesting, HARD.
-Moving while pregnant has really tested the nesting nature of my pregnancy.
-Now that we’re in, I’m chomping at the bit to tackle all of the projects that have been in my dreams.
+Being 27 weeks pregnant, I was also nesting, HARD.
+Moving while pregnant had really tested the nesting nature of my pregnancy.
+After moving in, I was chomping at the bit to tackle all of the projects that have been in my dreams.
 The kids bedrooms are pretty high on that list.
-In this post, I’m taking you through my son’s Mountain Mural and how it has made a comeback.
+In this post, I’m taking you through my son’s DIY Mountain Mural and how it has made a comeback.
 I’ll give you the step by step instructions for creating this mural in your home.
 I’m even giving you the exact colors I used.

 Mountain Mural Glow Up

 The original mural was the first that I’ve ever painted, using wall paint that is.
 Normally my projects are on a much smaller scale and not quite so permanent.
-While my husband was on night shift, I bought some paint and mapped out some simple mountains.
+While my husband was on night shift, I bought some paint samples and mapped out some simple mountains.
 Being nervous, I used painters tape and the result was cute, albeit pretty simple.
+The goal was to have enough of a difference between the various levels of mountains to make it visually interesting.

 In the new house, I’ve gained a bit more confidence and was ready for the mountain mural to have a glow up.
 This time, I partially sketched and partially freehanded the mountains.
 The result was much more organic and I couldn’t be happier with the result!